 Some people mistakenly deduce that, because they experienced these symptoms as they got older, they are a normal part of aging.
 OAB symptoms are actually not a part of the aging process, nor are they an issue with the prostrate or simply something that every woman has to live with.

-The symptoms of OAB are caused by several factors.
+Several factors lead to the symptoms of OAB.
 These may include a weakening of the pelvic muscles, sometimes incorrectly referred to as your bladder muscle.

 These muscles stretch like a hammock between your pubic bone at the front and your tailbone at the back and support your bladder and your rectum.
 They can become weak due to being overweight, chronic constipation, childbirth, pregnancy, aging, and even chronic coughing.

-Other possible causes of symptoms of OAB include a urinary tract infection, side effects from medication your taking, hormonal changes, diabetes, and neurological disorders that interfere with the communication between your brain and bladder.
+Other possible causes of symptoms of OAB include a urinary tract infection, side effects from the medication you take, hormonal changes, diabetes, and neurological disorders that interfere with the communication between your brain and bladder.
 These disorders may include a herniated disc, radiation, back surgery, multiple sclerosis, and stroke.

-In many instances, the bladder muscle contracts before the bladder is actually full.
+In many instances, the bladder muscle contracts before the bladder are actually full.
 The result is sudden, frequent, uncontrollable urges to urinate.

 If you’re experiencing any of these symptoms, it’s time to speak with your healthcare professional.
 Know that you’re not alone, over 30 million Americans have OAB.

 Fortunately, there are treatments that can significantly reduce OAB symptoms.
 One of these is a

 .
 Myrbetriq prescription